9. PHP Network Functions

 // between the client (this program) and the contacted web server

-// this channel is used for exchanging commands and information
+// this channel is used for the exchange of orders and information

-// the client sends the GET request to retrieve the URL /
+// the customer sends the get command to request URL /

-// HTTP protocol headers must end with a blank line
+// protocol HTTP headers must end with an empty line

-// The server will now respond on the $connexion channel.
+// the server will now respond on channel $connexion.
 It will send all

-// this data and then close the channel.
-The client therefore reads everything coming from $connexion
+// then close the channel.
+The client therefore reads everything that arrives from $connexion

-// The client closes the connection in turn
+// the customer in turn closes the connection

 fclose($html);